 From behind a large window display that curves around the object lab, students at the University of Melbourne can marvel at and interact with ancient manuscripts, books, artefacts and artworks in the new Arts West building.
 The approach is grounded in the object-based learning (OBL) model which involves the active integration of objects into the learning environment.

-Funded by a Melbourne Engagement Grant, Arts Faculty colleagues Dr Andrew Jamieson and Sharyn Volk embarked on a project to provide school students from the Goulburn Valley the opportunity to interact with such objects in an effort to broaden their historical knowledge and educational outcomes.
+Arts Faculty colleagues Dr Andrew Jamieson and Sharyn Volk embarked on a project to provide school students from the Goulburn Valley the opportunity to interact with such objects in an effort to broaden their historical knowledge and educational outcomes.

 According to Jamieson, physically interacting with an object is a unique experience that the digital world cannot compete with.